 Some departments may conduct inspections or other services that generate permits and fees.
 These fees seldom cover the entire expense, but as part of the budget, should be monitored on a regular basis.

 Donations and Fund Raisers

 Donations and sponsorships for fire and EMS service projects are always strong.
 Each department, however, must be very careful not to violate the Iowa Gift Law when accepting donations or other items from vendors.

-Many volunteer departments also conduct various fund raisers to bolster the support of the community towards the purchase of new or replacement equipment.
-These funding sources like grants are unpredictable for ongoing expenses.
-Like donations or any other asset given to the city, this fund raising activity falls under Code Section 384.20 and should be reflected in the budget or any amendments of the city.
+Many volunteer departments also conduct various fund raisers to bolster the support of the community toward the purchase of new or replacement equipment.
+These funding sources, like grants, are unpredictable for ongoing expenses.
+Like donations or any other asset given to the city, this fundraising activity falls under Code Section 384.20 and should be reflected in the budget or any amendments of the city.

 Other 28E Opportunities

 As budgets get tighter, more and more communities are looking for other ways to provide services and looking to your neighboring community may be beneficial.
 For years, adjacent fire departments have observed mutual aid agreements and shared in training exercises.
 With advances in communication, GIS and other technologies, perhaps other sharing opportunities are available.
 Section 28E of the Code allows and encourages such sharing of buildings, equipment and other resources.